Vegan Potato Casserole | Creamy & Hearty

 10

-11 Check if your gratin is done by piercing a potato with a fork – if it’s still hard, bake a bit longer.
+Test if your casserole is done by poking a potato with a fork.
+If it’s still hard, your meal needs more time.

 Recipe Note

-A creamy vegan potato gratin is a must in every recipe collection.
-If you’re looking for a delicious and easy potato gratin recipe, you’ve come to the right place.
+A creamy vegan potato casserole should not be missing from any recipe collection.
+And if you’re still looking for a delicious and simple potato gratin recipe, you’re definitely in the right place here.

-If you adapt this recipe to your taste, send us a photo and tell us about your favorite version – we can’t wait to see your creations!
+If you adapt the recipe for our vegan potato casserole to your preferences, feel free to send us a photo and tell us about your favorite creations – we’re excited to see what you make from our casserole.

-If you haven’t had your “5 a day” yet, this potato gratin can help you get there.
-Potatoes and veggies go together like salt and pepper.
-You can easily add vegetables of your choice.
-Just keep in mind: for water-rich vegetables like broccoli or cauliflower, reduce the total liquid to about 400 ml so it doesn’t get too watery.
+If you haven’t had your “5 a day” (the recommended 5 servings of fruits and vegetables) yet today, you can make a big contribution with this potato casserole.
+Because vegetables & potatoes go together for many like salt and pepper.
+You can easily add vegetables of your choice to the casserole.
+Just make sure that for watery vegetables like broccoli or cauliflower, you reduce the liquid amount to about 400 ml so your casserole doesn’t get too watery.

-Our potato gratin is vegan.
-You might wonder: does that mean…
+Our potato casserole is vegan.
+You might be wondering now: Does that mean…

 • Potato gratin without cheese